jjjj473/VEN/README.md

 python3 advanced_mousepad.py
 ```

+This launches a window with many editing features.
+Beyond open, save and find, the editor now provides a suite of advanced tools such as:

+- Insert date/time
+- Word count
+- Toggle dark mode
+- Search and replace
+- Go to line
+- Convert text to upper/lowercase
+- Sort lines
+- Toggle word wrap
+- Duplicate line
+- Remove trailing spaces
+- Auto indent
+- Insert line numbers

-This launches a window with basic editing features such as open, save, find, undo/redo and font selection.
-Additional tools include inserting the current date/time, word counting and a dark mode toggle.
-A status bar at the bottom shows the current cursor position.
+A right-click context menu offers quick access to copy, paste, undo, redo and these tools.
+A status bar at the bottom shows the current cursor position and the editor autosaves periodically.

 Mousepad is traditionally a simple text editor for the Xfce desktop environment.
 Advanced Mousepad extends this idea in a lightweight form that should work on any Linux distribution.